JpAudibert/Motorizado/README.md

-# It's not Yours
+# Motorizado
 ## Made by:

   * Felipe Fritz Franceschi
   * João Pedro Basso Audibert
   * Lucas Fauri

 ## Howdy!
-Welcome to It's not Yours repository!
+Welcome to Motorizado's repository!

   * This is a college project developed with Java and made for desktop.
   * The idea is to control a car renting business, from the beggining, until the end.